Police Investigate Multiple 'Suspicious' Fires at Historically Black Louisiana Churches

 Three churches in St. Landry Parish north of Lafayette, Louisiana have been devastated by fire since March 26, police say.
 Investigators believe that there is a clear “pattern” linking the fires, which have all taken place at parishes that are part of the 7th District Missionary Baptist Association.

-“We’re very cognizant that there’s a problem, and there’s no coincidence that there is three fires,” State Fire Marshal H. “Butch” Browning said at a press conference Thursday.
+“We’re very cognizant that there’s a problem, and there’s no coincidence that there are three fires,” State Fire Marshal H. “Butch” Browning said at a press conference Thursday.
 The fires started in the middle of the night while the churches were vacant, Browning said.
 No one was injured.

 Police assured a group of African American pastors from nearby congregations that the police will increase patrols and security to ensure that other churches are safe.